slatedocs/slate/source/index.md

 ### I turned on an integration but I don't see where I can put in my credentials.

-Yep, that was a bad UI choice on our part.
 Right now, when you switch on an integration, you'll need to click on the integration name to open up a window to put your credentials in.
 We're working on a fix to have this happen automatically when you switch the integration on.

 ###Do I need to keep the Google Analytics script tag in my app?